 Furnaces are the sort of thing you probably don’t think about until something goes wrong.
 When the weather’s nice and the sun is shining, we rarely stop to think about whether or not our furnace needs a tune-up or a filter change.
 Then, the cold weather hits, we flick the thermostat on, and… nothing.
 The heat won’t come on.
 Maybe you wait a few minutes to see if it just needs to warm up, but nothing happens.
-Now you’re in trouble – it’s cold outside and you have no heat!
+So now you’re in trouble – it’s cold outside, and you have no heat!

 Your top priority is to diagnose and fix the problem.
 You can’t go through a winter without heat, after all.
 But sometimes that’s easier said than done.
 Unfortunately, when the first big cold snap hits in autumn or winter, many Denverites find out their furnace either doesn’t work or doesn’t work well — all at the same time.
 Getting an appointment within 24 hours with a heating professional during peak season can get tricky — it’s one of the reasons Swan recommends getting your furnace tuned each Fall before the weather turns.
 That way, you have peace of mind that when the first snow falls, your furnace will come on without a hitch.